 Don Knotts biography

 His first leading role in a film came in 1964, with The Incredible Mr. Limpet.
-The film began a string of appearances in low-budget family films for Knotts including The Ghost and Mr. Chicken (1966), The Reluctant Astronaut (1967), and The Shakiest Gun in the West (1968) that won him widespread recognition as a film actor.
-By 1970, however, Knotts clean-cut humor seemed somewhat out of place in a more sophisticated film industry, and he began to appear in a series of somewhat more juvenile films, beginning with the Disney comedy-Western, The Apple Dumpling Gang, in 1975, co-starring the comedian Tim Conway, who became a frequent collaborator.
+The part began a string of appearances in low-budget family films for Knotts, including The Ghost and Mr. Chicken (1966), The Reluctant Astronaut (1967) and The Shakiest Gun in the West (1968), winning him widespread recognition as a film actor.
+By 1970, however, Knotts's clean-cut humor seemed somewhat out of place in a more sophisticated film industry, and he began to appear in a series of somewhat more juvenile films, beginning in 1975 with the Disney comedy-Western The Apple Dumpling Gang, co-starring comedian Tim Conway, who became a frequent collaborator.

 Knotts and his college sweetheart, Kathryn Metz, married in 1947 and divorced in 1964.
-He was married to his second wife, Loralee Czuchna, from 1974 to 1983, and was later involved with Francey Yarborough, an actress.
-Knotts died on February 24, 2006.
-He is survived by his two children, Karen and Thomas, from his first marriage.
+He was married to his second wife, Loralee Czuchna, from 1974 to 1983, and was later romantically involved with actress Francey Yarborough.